j2rodrig/abstraction/README.md

 last-validated version number, which prompts the server to reply with all objects that have been added/updated/removed since that version.

+## Fully Asynchronous Model

+You should expect that most operations in the module will complete asynchronously.

+Callbacks are not executed immediately.
+Callbacks for completed operations are queued until processCompletedActions is called.
+This gives the application maximum control over when results are processed.

 ---
 This project is copyrighted under the terms of the [MIT License.](LICENSE.md)